JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7951 days**.

-And here is a just a random fact -  **By recycling just one glass bottle, the amount of energy that is being saved is enough to light a 100 watt bulb for four hours**.
+And here is a just a random fact -  **The state that grows the most cranberries is Wisconsin.
+More than 300 million pounds of cranberries are grown in Wisconsin**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)